aifeipeng/tizen-react/README.md

 ## Configuring Tizen Studio and your device

 - Install [Tizen Studio](https://developer.tizen.org/development/tizen-studio/download)
-- In Tizen Studio, use the Package Manager (Tools › Package Manager or <kbd>Alt + Shift + P</kbd>) to install all tizen related software, also install the emulator and the TV certificate.
+- In Tizen Studio, use the Package Manager (Tools › Package Manager or open the Package Manager directly e.g from your start menu) to install all tizen related software, also install the emulator and the TV certificate.
 - Close the Package Manager and launch Tizen Studio (it might request you to set your workspace folder, you can choose any folder you want)
 - Start your emulator manager and start a TV emulator
-- Generate a new Samsung certificate using the Certificate Manager (Tools › Certificate Manager or <kbd>Alt + Shift + C</kbd>).
+- Generate a new Samsung certificate using the Certificate Manager (Tools › Certificate Manager).
   - Select "Samsung" certificate
   - Select "TV" device type
   - Select "Create a new certificate profile" and name it (we will need this name later)